neiman-marcus/serverless-provisioned-concurrency-autoscaling/README.md

 That's it!
 With the next deployment, [serverless](https://serverless.com) will add Cloudformation resources to scale provisioned concurrency!

 You must provide atleast `provisionedConcurrency` and `concurrencyAutoscaling` to enable autoscaling.
 Set `concurrencyAutoscaling` to a boolean, or object with configuration.
+Any omitted configuration will use module defaults.

 ### Defaults